UKHASnet-hub/website/README.md

 ## Status

-Prototype - All pages load null data, all forms are set to throw errors.
+Prototype - All pages load example data

 ## Structure

 * Static HTML pages
 * Content loaded dynamically from /api/ scripts by AJAX

-### PHP Scripts
+### API

-* PDO SQL login in /api/sql.php
+* HTTP Reverse-proxied golang application

 ## ToDo

-* Add parsing for packet upload (api/uploadPost.php)
+* Add parsing for packet upload
 * Add DB to server
-* Write the rest of the API scripts to interface with db
+* Write the rest of the API to interface with db
-* Individual Node Info page with telemetry tables/graphs
-* Individual User Info page with list of nodes owned and their status
 * Edit Node/Edit User pages

 ## Wishlist